How I overcame my fear and wrote my first bestseller business book

 Creating a conversation platform: Rather than waiting for someone else to start the conversation about the benefits of effective change, I decided to take it upon myself to be that positive voice for organisational change.

 Not waiting for the perfect time: I realised that there never is the right time or perfect condition to do something scary or ambitious.
-So, I went for it, and stuck at it.
-I'm delighted with with the result.
+So, I went for it and stuck at it.
+I'm delighted with the result.